RepublicSato/shadcn-sample/readme.md

-#shadcn ui with tailwind CSS
+# ShadCN UI with Tailwind CSS
 This is a sample project on how to implement shadcn ui with tailwind CSS on create-react-app